 - Spill contingency planning;

 - Other relevant conditions as determined by the Board.

-It is also important to note that the activities of the IWB are bound in the ISR by the Canadian Environmental Assessment Act (CEAA – 2012).
-Prior to the Board issuing a water licence, the proposed project must be assessed by the Environmental Impact Screening Committee under CEAA for environmental and socio-economic impacts.
+It is also important to note that prior to the Board issuing a water licence, the proposed project must be assessed by the Environmental Impact Screening Committee (EISC) for environmental and socio-economic impacts.

-From this assessment a decision will be made as to whether or not the project may proceed through the licensing process.
+From this assessment a decision will be made as to whether or not the project may proceed through the licencing process.